 Making patterns with bugs and worms is a must for any spring theme.
 Students can extend the bug pattern using the picture cards then make their own pattern with these worm manipulatives.
 This pattern game is in my Spring Centers pack.

 I Spy Games never get old with my students!
 It’s also fabulous for noticing shapes in the real world.
 This game is in my Spring Centers pack.
-Plus when students erase they are strengthening their finger muscles.
-I like cut up old black t-shirts for erasers.
+I have laminated them for reusability.
+Plus, when students erase they are strengthening their finger muscles.
+I cut up old black t-shirts for erasers.

 Color by number is another game my students love.
 It’s super easy to differentiate too.
 One student is using one die and is just counting while the other student is using two dice and adding.
 This game is in my Spring Centers pack.